saarang1995/pokedex/README.md

 - Unit test files are structured in the services folder along with the respected service file.
 - Example file name: `filename.service.spec.ts`

+## What would have I done in case of production release

+- I would keep a `.env` file for maintaining environment variables.
+Currently config.ts file has variables pointing to `process.env`

+- I would use production api for fun translator service as the current one has rate-limiting
+- A CI/CD can be setup for running test cases and on a successful run we can deploy the services.
+- I would create separate branches for `development` | `staging` | `production` to keep separate deployment strategies
+- I would create separate environments within postman collection.
+[Didn't do that in this case as there was only one variable]

 ## 🔧 Technologies & Tools

 ![](https://img.shields.io/badge/Tools-Docker-informational?style=flat&logo=docker&logoColor=white&color=2bbc8a)